Skip to main content

 Both exercise and hormonal status directly influence BDNF production.
 Aerobic exercise, in particular, is a potent stimulator of BDNF release.
 The increased heart rate and blood flow during a run or brisk walk trigger a cascade of events in the hippocampus, the brain’s memory center, culminating in the synthesis and release of BDNF.
 This is a primary reason why regular physical activity is so profoundly beneficial for cognitive health.

 Hormones also play a key role.
 Testosterone has been shown to modulate the expression of BDNF in the brain.
 Optimized testosterone levels, achieved through a medically supervised TRT program, can help maintain the brain’s capacity to produce this vital neurotrophin.
-Estrogen similarly supports BDNF expression, which is another reason why can be impacted during menopause.
+Estrogen similarly supports BDNF expression, which is another reason why cognitive function can be impacted during menopause.

 When you combine these strategies, the effect is multiplicative.
 An individual on a TRT protocol who also engages in regular aerobic exercise is creating two powerful, independent stimuli for BDNF production.
 This synergy can lead to more robust improvements in cognitive function and resilience than either intervention could achieve alone.